 Transactions between Brazilian residents (individuals and legal entities) and non-residents regarding the export or import of services, transfer or acquisition of intangibles, and any other transactions that may change parties' net worth shall be informed through this system.
 The information required also includes services rendered abroad by a foreign related party of the Brazilian legal entity, but excludes any services or intangibles that are connected with imported or exported goods (which shall only be reported in SISCOMEX).

 6.4.
 Eletronic Invoices

 Commercial invoices are issued electronically.
+In several municipalities the service invoices are also issued electronically.

 6.5.
 Electronic Report of Labor and Social Security Contributions (eSocial)